Army EOD Soldiers suit up to help abandoned pets

 TACOMA, Washington (Aug.
 18, 2014) -- U.S. Army Explosive Ordnance Disposal technicians recently suited up to raise money for abandoned pets.

-Explosive Ordnance Disposal, referred to as EOD, technicians from the 710th EOD Company donned their 75-pound bomb suits and walked up and down the steps in Tacoma, Washington's Stadium Bowl, a sports venue with more than steps than the Empire State Building.
+Explosive Ordnance Disposal, referred to as EOD, technicians from the 710th EOD Company donned their 75-pound bomb suits and walked up and down the steps in Tacoma, Washington's Stadium Bowl, a sports venue with more steps than the Empire State Building.

 "The event was a total of 1,628 steps, approximately 814 up and 814 down," said Sgt.
 Kathleen Wolf, a Tiffin, Ohio native.
 "Our fastest person in the bomb suit finished in about 23 minutes, and our last person finished around 40 minutes."